JoelOliverMclean/dungeons-and-doggos/4-Planning/Session 21 Plan/Session 21 Plan.md

 - [[Lord Maji Cock|Lord Cock]] could use any of his spells he has prepared that only require verbal or somatic components.
 - Any of the party is free to make a strength check **DC 18** to try break free of their chains.
 - The goblin the group hired as a mole will try free them from their cell when the coast is clear, if they haven't already escaped.
+### Fight in the mess hall
+If the party break out whilst there are still goblins in the guild hall (didn't wait for Goblin Dave) there will be an encounter to be had. **3d4 goblins present**.
 ### Things of Note
 - [[Mhazhique Waand|Mhazhique]] would notice he still has a feeling of emptiness and lack of power from the events of the "dream".
 - Perhaps the dream and it's events was a consequence of [[Mhazhique Waand|Mhazhique]]'s row with his patron.